rnsrk/dockerWissKI/README.md

 - phpmyadmin/ dockerwisski_phpmyadmin_1
 - solr/ dockerwisski_solr_1

+To browse your services enter your domain and the port of the service (i.e. `localhost:7200` if you installed it on your local machine and left the default graphdb port).

+To connect to your services over the internal docker network, you have to provide the service name (drupal, mariadb, solr, graphdb) as host instead of `localhost` or `172.168.0.1`.
+For example the correct setting in the settings.php for host is not  `'host' => 'localhost'`, but  `'host' => 'mariadb'`.

+### Editing
 If you want to jump into a container, open a console and type
 ~~~bash
 docker exec -it <container-id> bash